-A construction management contract is a legally binding agreement between the project owner (referred to as principal) and the construction manager where the manager is charged with the responsibility of engaging with the sub-contractors and supervising the construction while providing the owner with a warranty as to the quality of the work.
+A construction management contract is a legally binding agreement between the project owner (referred to as principal) and the commercial building contractors where the manager is charged with the responsibility of engaging with the sub-contractors and supervising the construction while providing the owner with a warranty as to the quality of the work.

 Certain construction management contracts involve a third party—Client’s Representative.
 The CR is appointed by the owner to deal with matters like an extension of time claims and inspection of the site.
 In most cases, the CR is a qualified architect.

 Who Should Engage The Sub-contractors?